 In addition to GHG mitigation, ARC is studying how to adapt our current and planned transportation system to ensure the resilience of our communities.

 Previous Climate Change Work

 Understanding Climate Change and the Impact of Community Design on GHG Emissions (2014 Study)

-Previous efforts by ARC to quantify greenhouse gas emissions focused on the regional level, with little detail about how community characteristics impact emissions directly.
-This study calculates the Atlanta region’s contribution to climate change, as measured by GHG emissions produced by transportation and household energy use, at a community scale.
+Previous efforts by ARC to quantify GHG emissions focused on the regional level, with little detail about how community characteristics impact emissions directly.
+This study calculates the Atlanta region’s contribution to climate change, as measured by GHG emissions produced by transportation and household energy use at a community scale.

-With improved knowledge of how planning and development decisions impact GHG emissions throughout the Atlanta region, planners, policy-makers and citizens can make more informed decisions for future growth.
+With improved knowledge of how planning and development decisions impact GHG emissions, planners, policy-makers and citizens can make more informed decisions.
 Communities with sustainability goals that include GHG mitigation should consider the key findings in this report when drawing up future changes to land use and transportation plans.
-GHG emissions should be included as an important component of any future planning work.

 Transportation and Land Use Scenarios (2009 Study)